crashoverride777/swifty-ads/README.md

 - Step 2: Copy the google Frame work folder found in the sample project into your project or download the latest version from googles website.

 - Step 3: In your project you will need to add multiple frameworks for adMob to work and the errors to go away.
 So  lets go through them as listed by google (https://developers.google.com/admob/ios/quick-start?hl=en
- )

-Go to targets-BuildPhases-LinkBinaries and click the + button to and search for and add each of these frameworks.
+ ) Go to targets-BuildPhases-LinkBinaries and click the + button to and search for and add each of these frameworks: AdSupport, AudioToolbox, AVFoundation, CoreGraphics, CoreMedia, CoreTelephony, EventKit, EventKitUI, MessageUI, StoreKit, SystemConfiguration

-- AdSupport
-- AudioToolbox
-- AVFoundation
-- CoreGraphics
-- CoreMedia
-- CoreTelephony
-- EventKit
-- EventKitUI
-- MessageUI
-- StoreKit
-- SystemConfiguration

 - Step 4: Ad the google framework itself.
  Click the + button again and than press the add other button and search your project for the folder you copied at step 2 containing the googleframeworks file.
 Once you added that file search for it as you did in step 3 and add it.
 This should bring your total linked binary (framework) count to 12